-The total cost requested in the application must be between £100,000 and £1,200,000.
+The total cost requested in the application must be no greater than £3,000,000.

 Full economic costing

 In line with other UK medical charities, Versus Arthritis does not provide funds for administrative costs or overheads, and funds directly incurred costs only.
 Ineligible costs include directly allocated costs and indirect costs: